testflows/TestFlows-WebSite/source/handbook/index.md

 **Allows to auto-generate test specifications**

-If your test process or your manager requires you to produce formal test specifications that must describe procedure of each test then you can easily auto-generate these documents using **{% testflows %}**.
+If your test process or your manager requires you to produce formal test specifications that must describe the procedure of each test, then you can easily auto-generate these documents using **{% testflows %}**.

 **Supports writing semi-automated and manual tests**

-Testing real-world applications usually is not done only by fully automated test scenarios.
+Testing real-world applications is usually not done only with fully automated test scenarios.
-Most often verification requires a mix of automated, semi-automated and manual tests.
+Most often, verification requires a mix of automated, semi-automated, and manual tests.

-**{% testflows %}** allows to unify your testing and provides uniform test reporting no matter what type of tests you need for you project by natively supporting authoring of automated, semi-automated and manual tests.
+**{% testflows %}** allows you to unify your testing and provides uniform test reporting no matter what type of tests you need for your project by natively supporting the authoring of automated, semi-automated, and manual tests.

 **Supports authoring parallel tests and executing tests in parallel**

-**{% testflows %}** natively supports authoring of parallel tests and executing tests in parallel with fine-grain control of what and where runs in parallel.
+**{% testflows %}** natively supports authoring parallel tests and executing them in parallel, with fine-grain control over what and where runs in parallel.
-Asynchronous tests are also supported and allow to run thousands of concurrent tests at the same time.
+Asynchronous tests are also supported and allow for thousands of concurrent tests to be run at the same time.
 Mixing parallel and asynchronous tests is also supported.

-**Uses everything is a test approach**
+**Uses everything-is-a-test approach**

-It uses everything is a test approach that allows unified treatment of any code that is executed during testing.
-There are no second class test code.
+It uses everything-is-a-test approach that allows unified treatment of any code that is executed during testing.
+There is no second class test code.
-If test fails in setup or teardown or during execution of one of its actions the fail is treated in exactly same way.
-This avoids mixing analysis of why the test failed with test execution and results in clean and uniform approach to testing.
+If test fails during setup, teardown or execution of one of its actions, the failure is handled identically.
+This avoids mixing analysis of why the test failed with test execution and results in a clean and uniform approach to testing.

-**Uses message based protocol**
+**Uses a message-based protocol**

 It is built on top of a messaging protocol.
-This brings many benefits including ability to transform test output and logs into variety of different formats as well as enables advanced parallel testing.
+This brings many benefits, including the ability to transform test output and logs into a variety of different formats as well as enable advanced parallel testing.

 **Supports test log storage and test data analytics using ClickHouse**

 **{% testflows %}** test logs were designed to be easily stored in [ClickHouse].
-Given that testing produces huge amounts of data this integration brings test data analytics right to your fingertips.
+Given that testing produces huge amounts of data, this integration brings test data analytics right to your fingertips.

 **Test data visualization using Grafana**